Evaluating Visual Properties via Robust HodgeRank: Robust HodgeRank

 \section{Robust HodgeRank}

-In this section, we systematically introduce the theory and fast algorithms for robust statistical ranking, based on Huber-LASSO and Linearized Bregman Iterations.
-Specifically, we first start from a basic linear model with different types of noise models, which have been successfully used widely in literature.
-Second, a Huber-LASSO framework is introduced such that outlier detection becomes sparse cyclic approximation in Hodge Decomposition of pairwise ranking data.
-Various techniques from robust statistics and LASSO can be used here.
+In this section, we systematically introduce the Hodge Decomposition of pairwise ranking data, called HodgeRank here, and the Robust HodgeRank with outlier detection as sparse approximation of cyclic rankings.
+Various techniques from robust statistics can be used here (e.g., Huber-LASSO).
 Finally we introduce some scalable algorithms using linearized Bregman iterations.